YeoLab/skipper/README.md

         slurm_extra="'--qos=condo-gpu' '--gpus=1'",
 ```

 Also, the `--nv` flag in singularity_args is essential for application to see CUDA.
 At the time of development, [snakemake does not offer a rule-specific singularity-args](https://github.com/snakemake/snakemake/issues/3478), so I enabled all rules to use `--nv`.
-CPU rules still run without problems, luckily.
+CPU rules still run without problems.

 Did Skipper terminate?
 Sometimes jobs fail - inspect any error output and rerun the same command if there is no apparent explanation such as uninstalled dependencies or a misformatted input file.
 Snakemake will try to pick up where it left off.